BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The UI needs to store the DAG node indices within the OETVNs.
 When, for example, the user clicks on an OETVN, the frontend:
 - gets the DAG node index from the OETVN,
-- emits a request from the CS to retrieve the type (e.g. panel) and data (e.g. thickness and width) belonging to the DAG node and
+- emits a request from the CS to retrieve the type (e.g. panel) and data (e.g. thickness and width_a) belonging to the DAG node and
 - presents the retreived data via the user form corresponding to the retreived type.

 ### 4.2.
 The CS <a id='sec42'></a>